Church website mobile friendly fast and easy

 Church Website Mobile Friendly Fast and Easy

-Depending on your age and experience often determine whether you use your phone or desktop or tablet.
-Your mobile website is not just a minute version of your desktop webpage.
+Depending on your age and experience often determine whether you use your phone or desktop, or tablet.
+Your mobile website is not just a miniature version of your desktop webpage.
 Most modern WordPress themes and builders are built so that they so well on mobile.
 This is called being ‘responsive‘.
 The theme does its best, but you cannot think of everything.
 The theme and builders will allow you to modify parts of your pages for just desktop or tablet or mobile.
 Take a look at this page on both a desktop and mobile and see what we did.

-Step 2: Let’s Test Technically
+Step 2: Let’s do a Technical Test

 We will use this website to show you if your web page meets the technical requirements of being mobile-friendly. the test really looks.
 There are a few steps to test, the first is Mobile Friendly by Google.
 This will give you a simple Yes or No to the question, Is your church website mobile friendly?